 She is now a first-generation farmer in the Forest of Dean, near Ruardean, with her partner, James.
 Her business, Wye Organic, aims to produce 100 per cent pasture-fed, organic beef and lamb as well as organic no-dig vegetables.

-Professor Tom Macmillan from the Royal Agricultural College
+Professor Tom Macmillan from the Royal Agricultural University

 Tom Macmillan is described as highly influential in agriculture and food policy and was instrumental in developing the National Food Strategy.
 The Gloucestershire-based professor is focused on informing national and international policy relating to the land-based sector, the environment and food.